 Who knows.
 But according to Chuck and Total Gym, he does use it and has been for the last 30 years.

-By the way, Chuck is almost 80 years old (77)!
-Whatever he is doing, it’s working.
+By the way, Chuck is like 80 years old- whatever he’s doing, it’s working.
 He still looks pretty formidable.

 As a martial artist, it would make sense for him to use a piece of equipment like the Total Gym.